 We can meet in my office located in Portland, Oregon, on the phone, or online in a secure video conference room.

 This is coaching, not therapy.
 The distinction is that therapy is based on a medical model of treating mental illness.
 In therapy, the therapist is required to give you a diagnosis that fits within certain criteria that are set by the Diagnostic and Statistical Manual of Mental Disorders Version 5 (DSM-V).

 The Nice Guy Syndrome isn’t a mental illness and is not listed in the DSM.
 Instead, it’s a set of behaviors based on faulty beliefs that create dysfunction in the major domains of a person’s life.

 Therapy seeks to resolve and treat mental illness.
 Coaching seeks to figure out more productive ways to operate in the world.

 Although I am a Licensed Professional Counselor in the state of Oregon and sometimes coaching interventions and therapeutic interventions overlap, this is NOT therapy.
-If I discover a mental illness after working with a coaching client, I will refer you to a professional therapist in your area.
+If I discover a mental illness after working with a coaching client, I will refer them to a professional therapist in their area.

 Yes.
-There are two primary reasons women could benefit from coaching.
+There are two primary reasons a woman could benefit from coaching:

-First, women sometimes find they are in a relationship with a Nice Guy and wants to understand his behaviors so she will seek a coach.
+First, women sometimes find they are in relationships with Nice Guys and wants to understand their behaviors so she will seek a coach.